Episode 3

 Speaker C:

-But then cut our hot dog up with the bread, and then they kids had the fries and the chips, and.
+But then cut our hot dog up with the bread.

 Speaker C: